djc00p/mythical-creatures/README.md

 Create that file in the `lib` directory (`touch lib/unicorn.ex`) and then run your test again.
 Continue to follow the errors that your test provides until the test passes.
-Then, unskip the next test by removing the lines that say `@tags :skip` defined in `test/test_helper.exs`.
+Then, unskip the next test by removing the lines that say `@tag :skip` defined in `test/test_helper.exs`.
 Continue until all tests pass for all creatures.

 ## Suggested Order